GenieWonimanimo/SKKU_PGS/README.md

 # SKKU_PGS

-This is repository for practice file of 2020_1st semester lecture *Basis and Practice in Programming*
+Basis and Practice in Programming

+2020_1st semester